maggieigkuo/Portfolio/README.md

 As I continue to finish my studies, I have gained valuable skills in Python conducting statistical analysis, data visualization, and analysis of pattern and trends.
 I plan on adding more skills to my toolkit by learning Tableu, SQL, HTML, and R by the end of the spring.

+The purpose of this repository is to showcase my skills and the projects I have completed so far.